webDevBig/golem-js-preview-program/tasks/3-build-your-image/FEEDBACK.md

 What was your general experience with Golem Network?
 What was difficult/frustrating?
 What was a nice surprise?
-I was interesting to create Docker image.
+It was interesting to create Docker image.

 In what projects could you utilize Golem Network?
 Maybe in the future, if my projects will need it